ManVafeiadis/Movies_Project/movies_backend/readme_backend.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` file in the root directory with the following content:
+4. A. Create a `.env` file in the root directory with the following content:
 ```
 # Django configuration
 SECRET_KEY=your-secret-key